 Of the tools we’ll be focusing on, we’re looking for all-in-one packages.
 Platforms which perform a wealth of different tasks related to marketing and can act as a CRM tool get extra points in this article.
 Having fewer tools to jump in and out of benefits the end user by reducing interruptions and focusing the user on the task at hand.

 We’ll look at the tools available for assisting in increasing the available automations.
 Tools like Zapier, the third party automation software, can be used to integrate your marketing CRM with the existing tools you use.
-Many of these tools can be integrated with Process Street, for example, via Zapier, allowing you to follow your processes and trigger pre-set actions in your CRM from your Process Street checklists.
+Many of these tools can be integrated with Process Street, for example, via Zapier, allowing you to follow your processes and trigger pre-set actions in your CRM from your Workflow run link.

 Top 10 marketing automation software to bring in customers